davidetalon/DASHPlayer/README.md

 located in src/python_lib/

-Davide Talon Bachelor's final exam
 ===========================================

-This directory contains the source code of the project developed for LII
+This directory contains the source code of my bachelor's degree final exam.

 Bachelor Degree in Information Engineering
 University of Padua, Italy